-Knowledge Transfer Partnerships (KTPs) is Europe's leading programme helping businesses to improve their competitiveness by enabling companies to work with higher education or research and technology organisations to obtain knowledge, technology or skills which they consider to be of strategic competitive importance.
-The UK-wide programme is overseen by Innovate UK the UK's innovation agency, and supported by 16 other public sector funding organisations.
+Knowledge Transfer Partnerships (KTPs) are a UK-wide programme that help businesses improve their competitiveness by enabling them to work with higher education or research and technology organisations.
+From this, businesses can obtain knowledge, technology and skills of strategic competitive importance.

-DMU has a long history of successfully managing and completing KTPs, having generated more than 100 projects, working with companies from a wide variety of sectors and industries.
-Through the KTP programme, companies are able to tap into cutting-edge university expertise, and gain access to high achieving graduate employees.
+We have a long history of successfully managing and completing KTPs, having generated more than 100 projects working with companies from a wide variety of sectors and industries.
+We offer full support with the whole process, including applying for funding, managing the project administration and sourcing and recruiting the right graduate.

 “The project has clearly demonstrated that commitment, coupled with the right knowledge, can give you a distinct advantage.
 The project has been a resounding success, and since finishing the KTP, Flexpress has continued to grow quadrupling our turnover, and tripling our staff.”

 Steve Wenlock, Managing Director, Flexpress Ltd.

 We are committed to knowledge exchange, and encourage collaboration between research, academia, business and society by developing relationships that go beyond 'one translation'.

 By creating a dialogue between these communities, knowledge exchange helps research to influence policy and practice, leading to wider reaching impacts.

 Contact Rhianna Briars, our Knowledge Exchange Officer, to find out how DMU can help your organisation with a KTP.

 Learn more about our recent KTP with Serendipity below: